shssoichiro/oxipng/README.md

 PNG interlacing on any images that are processed. `-i 0` will remove interlacing from all processed images.
 Not specifying either will keep the same interlacing state as the input image.
 Note: Interlacing can add 25-50% to the size of an optimized image.
-Only use it if you have a good reason.
+Only use it if you believe the benefits outweight the costs for your use case.
 * Strip: Used to remove metadata info from processed images.
 Used via `--strip [safe,all]`.
 Can save a few kilobytes if you don't need the metadata.
 "Safe" removes only metadata that will never affect rendering of the image.
 "All" removes all metadata that is not critical